elfraera/os212/links.md

 ---

 # _elfraera's_ OS212 Links
-(sorry of the inconvenience, this website is still in development)
+(sorry of the inconvenience, this website is under development)

 ## Week 00
+1. Create Github Account :
+2. Create Github Page :
+3. Update Log :

 ## Week 01
+1. Install Virtualbox :
+2. Install Putty and WinSCP :
+3. Install Debian by Importing the OVA File :
+4. Set up the Debian :

 ## Week 02